sumithemmadi/dialogflow-php/README.md

 ```php
 php -S localhost:8080
 ```
-- Now open any web browser and open the link http://localhost:8080 .
+- Now open the http://localhost:8080 in any web browser.

 - Now enter any name in `sender` field and enter any message in `message` field.
 - Click send message you will see `fullfilment message`